lesandie/md-cv/README.md

 ## Experience

-**Ago2021–Dec2021 | Data Engineer, [Tinybird](https://tinybird.co)**
+**Jul2021–Dec2021 | Data Engineer, [Tinybird](https://tinybird.co)**

-I work in a real time analytics environment, solving issues and adding new features to ETL pipelines and API endpoints for clients.
+I worked in a real time analytics environment, solving issues and adding new features to ETL pipelines and API endpoints for clients.
 Tipycally the workflow is: batching out data from Snowflake or PostgreSQL or using topics from kafka, into Tinybird (ClickHouse) and preparing different endpoints to query the data in real time.
 The batches were managed with GitHub actions (some every minute, others every day depending on the operational needs of the client) using the tinybird's CLI tool that has different connectors for different databases (BigQuery, SnowFlake, PostgreSQL, etc).
 Also other clients used the streaming API of Tinybird and I've written a python benchmark to check the ingestion limits simulating a specific load environment.

-I contribute to the product by doing some PRs to fix some issues detected working with the clients and helped with the content of some blog posts about ClickHouse.
+I contributed to the product by doing some PRs to fix some issues detected working with the clients and helped with the content of some blog posts about ClickHouse.

-The main tooling I use is SQL, Python, Tinybird API & CLI, ClickHouse, Google Cloud and Ansible for deployments.
+The main tooling I used was SQL, Python, Tinybird API & CLI, ClickHouse, Google Cloud and Ansible for deployments.

 **Jan2002–Feb.2021 | Engineer/Analyst, Galicia Supercomputing Center (CESGA)**